bmcguir2/simulate_lte/readme.txt

 Temperature = 300 K
 LSR Velocity = 0.0 km/s
-Intensity Scaling Factor: 1.0
+Column Density: 1E13 cm-2
 Lower Limit Cut-off for Simulation: none
 Upper Limit Cut-off for Simulation: none
 Linewidth: 5.0 km/s
 Temperature Catalog was Simulated At: 300 K
 Simulate Gaussian Profiles?
 True
-Thermal Continuum: none
+Thermal Continuum: 2.7
+RMS: none
+Simulation Resolution: 10 kHz

+Setting the RMS will cutoff all simulations that have peak intensities an order of magnitude below the RMS.

-For the Gaussian simulations, the program is hard-coded to provide simulations at +/- 10 FWHM from the line center, and with a resolution that provides 15 points across the FWHM.
+For the Gaussian simulations, the program is hard-coded to provide simulations at +/- 10 FWHM from the line center.
+By default, with no observations or laboratory data loaded, it simulates at 10 kHz.
+If data are loaded, the resolution is set to the resolution of the loaded data.

 Be warned!
 The lower limits and upper limits will need to be adjusted for any sufficiently-complex catalog.
 You can simulate the full CO catalog, for example, but the full glycolaldehyde catalog would take a few hours.
 If the simulation takes more than ~30 seconds, there's a warning that pops up and gives an estimate for how much longer it will take.
 This estimate is probably pretty poor.
 Also bear in mind that this simulation will likely be performed many times as you adjust parameters, so anything over a few seconds could get pretty tedious.

-It is imperative for accurate temperature scaling that the catalogs used either be simulated at 300 K (the default if you get them from JPL or CDMS) OR that you set CT to the appropriate value BEFORE loading in the catalog.

-For a select few catalogs which use odd notation for quantum numbers (+/-), the program won't be able to parse them.
-You can get around this by manually adding an exception for that particular catalog, along with a calculation of the partition function from a polynomial fit.
-You can see how this is done in calc_q.
+The program can now handle all known quantum number format issues, but edge cases may still arise.

 Finally, note that the program is calculating partition functions on demand from the catalogs, and only considering lines within the cutoffs.
 That means that the absolute value of these partition functions is almost certainly not correct.
 This has no effect on the accuracy of the relative intensities of the lines for a single molecule.
 However, one cannot compare the intensities between two molecules accurately using this method.
+Further, issues with partition functions, and the associated SijMu2 values, have been noted.

 #####################################################
 #                                                   #